pavithra061224/Color-Detection-from-images/README.md

 # Color Detection from Images

-## Overview

-This project addresses the challenge of accurately and efficiently detecting colors within digital images.
-It proposes a novel approach that combines advanced image processing techniques with a machine learning model trained on a diverse and meticulously labeled dataset to achieve robust and granular color detection.

 ## Problem Statement

 Accurate and efficient color detection in digital images is difficult due to: